gdimitrovdev/talio/docs/agendas/Weekly_Lab_Meeting_4_Agenda.md

     1. Does anyone have any additions/changes to propose for this agenda?
    > [Do any necessary changes to the agenda if needed]
 4. GitLab
     1. Regarding GitLab issues, what is the difference between milestones and epics?
+Does one milestone have multiple epics, or the other way around?
    > [Record response from TA]
     2. Should an issue on GitLab always correspond to one branch?
    > [Record response from TA]